TurBoss/blt/doc/tree.rst

 When specifying nodes in tree object commands, if the specifier is an integer, it is assumed to refer to a single node ID.
-If the specifier is not an integer, then it refers to any node that with that tag.
+If the specifier is not an integer, then it refers to any node with that tag.

 The symbol *nodeName* is used below for arguments that specify a node either by its ID or a tag that selects zero or more nodes.
 Many